khadka-7/Crop-Yield-Prediction-Using-Regression/README.md

 # Use Cases
 ## When to Use Each Model:
---Use Decision Trees for simple problems requiring interpretability.
+- Use Decision Trees for simple problems requiring interpretability.
---Choose Random Forest when you need robust performance across various datasets with less concern for interpretability.
+- Choose Random Forest when you need robust performance across various datasets with less concern for interpretability.
---Opt for Gradient Boosting when seeking high accuracy on complex datasets and you can afford longer training times and hyperparameter tuning.
+- Opt for Gradient Boosting when seeking high accuracy on complex datasets and you can afford longer training times and hyperparameter tuning.
---Select Linear Regression for problems where relationships are expected to be linear or when interpretability is paramount with fewer predictors.
+- Select Linear Regression for problems where relationships are expected to be linear or when interpretability is paramount with fewer predictors.